opsmill/schema-library/experimental/modules_linecards/README.md

-# Linecards
+# Linecard Module

 This schema extension allows you to capture Linecard related information like the version.
 You can insert the Linecard into a Dcim Physical Device and leverage the Linecard type model.
 The Linecard can accept PIC to help configure PORT information like breakout-capabilities and configurations.

-Dependencies: `base, extensions.modules`
+Dependencies: `base, extensions/modules`

 ## linecard